bmuschko/practical-go-modules/exercises/01-module-usage/instructions.md

 1. Instead of using the `encoding/json` package for parsing the JSON data, use the external package [`buger/jsonparser`](https://github.com/buger/jsonparser).
 Add the latest version of this dependency to the project.
 2. Inspect the dependency declaration in the `go.mod` file.
 What version do you see?
 Why is the dependency marked as "indirect"?
+3. Verify if other versions are available for the dependency with `go list` or by looking at the GitHub repository.
-3. Locate the dependency files in the cache.
+4. Locate the dependency files in the cache.
-4. Import the package of the external dependency in your `main.go` file.
+5. Import the package of the external dependency in your `main.go` file.
 Use the API of the package e.g. get the value of the attribute "city".
 Execute the `go build` command to generate a binary file you can use to execute the program.
 Does the dependency declaration change in `go.mod`?